 includes the following syllabus:

-AP's, GP's, limits, power series, radius of convergence.
+Sequences and series, limits, power series, radius of convergence.

 Basic differentiation: rate of change, simple derivatives, rules of differentiation, maxima/minima.

 Derivatives of powers, polynomials, rational functions, circular functions.
 Chain rule.
 Differentiation

 of exponential and related functions, differentiation of inverse functions.

 Parametric and implicit differentiation, higher derivatives.

 Partial differentiation, directional derivatives, chain rule, total derivative, exact differentials.

 L'Hopital's rule.
 Taylor's Theorem and related results.
 Maclaurin series.